EECS149-SHaZam/shazam/ProjectCharter.md

 ## Risk and Feasibility
 There are several risk factors involved, mainly because of the different parts we plan to interface with each other.
-First, we have to interface the Pi with the Alamode Shield.
-At the same time, we have to get the Pi to interface with the Wiimote via Bluetooth.
-After that’s complete, we have to make sure that the Alamode shield can understand serial commands.
-Of course, we also have to use the Alamode shield to control the Gimbal itself.
-These processes are nontrivial and we anticipate a significant amount of the time will be spent on calibration and debugging.
+We must interface the mbed uC with the Bluesmirf module.
+Then, we must connect that with the WiiMote.
+Then, we must interface the mbed with the gimbal's servos.
+Finally, we must process the IR camera data from the WiiMote to a heading vector.
+These processes are nontrivial (to us) and we anticipate a significant amount of the time will be spent on calibration and debugging.